ArrogantGao/Personal_Materials/defense/main.typ

 )

-== Quasi-2D charged systems
+== Quasi-2D systems

 #timecounter(1)

 Quasi-2D systems @mazars2011long are at the macroscopic scale in $x y$, but microscopic in $z$, so that are always modeled as doubly periodic in numerical simulations.
-// Q2D systems are widely exist in nature and engineering, for example, cell membranes and electrolyte near surfaces.
+Q2D systems are widely exist in nature and engineering, for example, cell membranes and electrolyte near surfaces.

 #figure(
   image("figs/Q2D.png", width: 400pt),
   caption: [#text(15pt)[Illustration of a quasi-2D charged system.]], )

-Coulomb interaction plays a key role in nature, leading to effect such as ion transportation and self-assembly.
+// Coulomb interaction plays a key role in nature, leading to effect such as ion transportation and self-assembly.

-However, the Coulomb interaction decays as $r^(-1)$ in 3D, so that it is long ranged and singular at $r=0$, which make such simulation computationally expensive.
+// However, the Coulomb interaction decays as $r^(-1)$ in 3D, so that it is long ranged and singular at $r=0$, which make such simulation computationally expensive.

 == Coulomb interaction